LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 - The consensus domain applies the [fork choice rule][lip-0014#fork-choice] and checks the properties contained in the block header.
 - The state-machine checks and applies the module-level logic.
 All the steps that are part of the state-machine domain are repeated for each module registered in the chain.
-The payload processing is performed on the block payload as part of the state-machine processing.
+The transactions processing is performed on the transactions contained in the block as part of the state-machine processing.
-The four steps in the payload processing are repeated for each transaction inn the payload.
+The four steps in the transactions processing are repeated for each transaction.

 The full processing of a block is organized as follows.